Last Updated: May 6, 2022 | Previous Versions

 4.1.1.
 All Snowflake personnel access to the Cloud Environment is via a unique user ID, consistent with the principle of least privilege, requires a VPN, as well as multi-factor authentication and passwords meeting or exceeding PCI-DSS length and complexity requirements.

 4.1.2.
-Snowflake personnel will not access Customer Data except (i) as reasonably necessary to provide services under the Agreement or (ii) to comply with the law or a binding order of a governmental body.
+Snowflake personnel will not access Customer Data except (i) as reasonably necessary to provide Snowflake Offerings2 under the Agreement or (ii) to comply with the law or a binding order of a governmental body.

 4.2.
 Endpoint Controls.
 For access to the Cloud Environment, Snowflake personnel use Snowflake-issued laptops which utilize security controls that include, but are not limited to, (i) disk encryption, (ii) endpoint detection and response (EDR) tools to monitor and alert for suspicious activities and Malicious Code (as defined below), and (iii) vulnerability management in accordance with Section 4.7.3 (Vulnerability Management).